terminalkitten/django-insights/README.md

 ## Use-cases

-Insights are gathered from your current application state, Django Insights is not intentend to be used as a realtime, incremementing datasource.
+Insights are gathered from your current application state, Django Insights is not intentend to be used as a realtime, incremementing data-source.
 You should be able to re-gather these insights from your actual data at any moment in time.

 Yes: